Table of Contents

 Assuming that the legos are all mixed up, I could isolate a small section of the room, and count say 1,000 pieces.
 If there were 200 red pieces in that sample (subset) I could then make an assumption that there were about 2,000 total red pieces in the room.

-IT’S ESTIMATING RATHER THAN COUNTING.
+DATA SAMPLING IS ESTIMATING RATHER THAN COUNTING.

 Rather than force you to spend hours sifting through proverbial legos, you can look at just a small set, and make some assumptions about the larger.